 In other news, I'm a Film and Media graduate and my goal is to become a film journalist.
 I'm trying to gain as much experience as possible so that one day this will hopefully happen.
 I adore anything film related and this includes waiting out like a lunatic at premieres for my favorite movie stars to arrive.
 I am a definite fangirl and proud of it.
 At the moment, I spend time volunteering at a theatre.

 My mom bought me the first book when I was about five, and I devoured it overnight.
-The next day I had convinced my sister to read it.
-And the day after that we tried to convince my brother to read it, but since he was only two, it was a losing battle.
+The next day, I convinced my sister to read it.
+And the day after that, we tried to convince my brother to read it, but since he was only two, it was a losing battle.
 I remember when I was seven years old, and my parents walked into my room at midnight and saw me reading a flashlight under the sheets, much like Harry himself.
 When I had to finally admit that this boy that I had grown up with had finally reached the end of his story, I was heartbroken.
-I discovered MuggleNet about a year ago, and found what I had been missing in my life since the series ended.
+I discovered MuggleNet about a year ago and found what I had been missing in my life since the series ended.
 I found the people that loved Harry's story as much as I did, people that could talk for hours on end about theory and plot.
 Hogwarts was there once again to welcome me home.

 Outside of the wizarding world, I am a Mass Communications major at the University of South Florida.
-I have a bad habit of being addicted to tumblr and cat videos, and I’m always prone to a bit of fangirlish squealing.
+I have a bad habit of being addicted to Tumblr and cat videos, and I’m always prone to a bit of fangirlish squealing.

 I've been a fan of the Harry Potter series ever since I can remember.
-I first began reading the series with my mom, and, from there, my love of all things related to the Boy Who Lived took off.
+I first began reading the series with my mom, and from there, my love of all things related to the Boy Who Lived took off.
 I found MuggleNet in about 2005 or 2006, and I am so excited to be joining the MuggleNet team now as an intern.
-Additionally, I have been to the Wizarding World of Harry Potter twice and the Warner Bros.
+Additionally, I have been to The Wizarding World of Harry Potter twice and the Warner Bros.
 Studio Tour London once, though I would happily spend the rest of my life in the latter if I could!

 Aside from Harry Potter, I enjoy ballroom dancing, writing, traveling, listening to old radio shows, and taking way too many photos.
 I'm currently in high school, after which I hope to pursue work in the fashion industry.

 I first was introduced to the Harry Potter world when I was in fifth grade.
-Sorcerer’s Stone was read aloud to our class a chapter a week.
-It took about three chapters before I couldn’t take the wait and rented a copy from the library to read on my own.
-From there it has grown into a full obsession that has been one of the biggest influences in my life.
+Sorcerer's Stone was read aloud to our class a chapter a week.
+It took about three chapters before I couldn't take the wait and rented a copy from the library to read on my own.
+From there, it has grown into a full obsession that has been one of the biggest influences in my life.
 Home décor, a degree in English Literature, vacations to the Wizarding World; it’s hard to find aspects of my life that has not been touched by the Potter world!
-I have been a regular visitor of MuggleNet for as long as I’ve had an internet connection so I am super excited to be a part of the magic!
+I have been a regular visitor of MuggleNet for as long as I've had an internet connection, so I am super excited to be a part of the magic!

 In other nerdly aspects of my life, I am a big fan of A Song of Ice and Fire, Nintendo, and anything that has a cat on it.